hunchongtan/nlp-project-clone/UNIBIAS_CULTURAL_BIAS_REPORT.md

 ### 6.1 Main Findings

-1. **UniBias Can Be Adapted**: The methodology successfully adapts from classification to generation tasks, with measurable effects at the logit level.
+1. **UniBias Can Be Adapted**: The methodology successfully adapts from discrete-output tasks (QA, classification) to open-ended generation tasks, with measurable effects at the logit level.

 2. **Head Identification Works**: We identified 10 attention heads that contribute to WEIRD cultural bias, with effects measurable across 71 prompts.